Users’ Rating (Click a star to rate this gun.)

 The single-action-only P938 resembles a miniaturized version of a 1911 pistol, yet mechanically varies from this ancient (but still quite effective) ancestor.
 One quickly-visible change: There is no manual grip safety.

-The P938 is reportedly available in six configurations:
+The P938 is reportedly available in seven configurations:

 - Rosewood, which features a Nitron-coated stainless steel slide over a dark hard anodized alloy frame.
 Hogue Rosewood Grips round out this package.

 - Blackwood, which features a natural stainless steel slide and black hard coat anodized alloy frame paired with Hogue Blackwood grips.

 - Extreme, which features a Nitron-coated stainless slide and black anodized frame.
 Hogue G-10 Piranha grips in black and grey round out this package.

 - SAS, which undergoes the SIG anti-snag treatment to remove all sharp edges and corners on the slide and frame.
 A natural stainless steel slide contrasts with the black hard coat anodized alloy frame and the stippled walnut grips.

 - Equinox, which features a polished Nitron two-tone slide paired with a black hard coat anodized frame.
 Tru-Glo front and SIGLITE rear sights and Hogue black Diamondwood grips complete this package.

 - Nightmare, which features a Nitron-coated slide on a dark, hard-anodized alloy frame with Hogue Black Diamondwood grips.